TeamNeiaron/Ion/README.md

-# Mindustry Kotlin Mod Template
+# Ion

-A Kotlin Mindustry mod that works on Android and PC.
-This is equivalent to the [Java](https://github.com/Anuken/ExampleJavaMod) version, except in Kotlin.
+A mindustry mod project.

 ## Building for Desktop Testing